 Overview

 Neural networks are one of the workhorses of machine learning.
-The Universal Approximation Theorem gaurantees the ability of a neural network to approximate any function to an arbitrary degree of accuracy.
+This is because the Universal Approximation Theorem gaurantees the ability of a neural network to approximate any function to an arbitrary degree of accuracy.

 Layer of Perceptrons

-The first step to building a neural network is to consider a set of perceptrons each of which has the same set of inputs.
+The first step to building a neural network is to create a set of perceptrons each of which has the same set of inputs.

 The following is a depiction of 9 perceptrons, each with the same set of 6 inputs.